krishnaik06/Stock-Sentiment-Analysis/README.md

 ## Project Structure

--**`Stock Sentiment Analysis.ipynb`**: Contains the source code for the sentiment analysis and classification model.
+- **`Stock Sentiment Analysis.ipynb`**: Contains the source code for the sentiment analysis and classification model.

--**`Data.csv`**: Holds the dataset with news articles and their sentiment labels (positive or negative).
+- **`Data.csv`**: Holds the dataset with news articles and their sentiment labels (positive or negative).

--**Performance Metrics:** Includes a confusion matrix, accuracy score, and a classification report providing precision, recall, and F1-score for each sentiment class (positive and negative).
+- **Performance Metrics:** Includes a confusion matrix, accuracy score, and a classification report providing precision, recall, and F1-score for each sentiment class (positive and negative).

--**`LICENSE`**: Outlines the terms under which this project is distributed according to the Apache License.
+- **`LICENSE`**: Outlines the terms under which this project is distributed according to the Apache License.

 ## Disclaimer